6 Fellowships Awarded in November 2024 to take place in 2025

 Dr Johanna Wagner: Research Fellowship – Aicardi Award

-Dr Johanna Wagner from Germany will be going to University College London, UK
+Dr Johanna Wagner from Germany went to University College London, UK

 This very special award was given to Dr Wagner for her application which was of an extremely high quality.